Elimelech Szapira

 Rabbi Elimelech Szapira of Grodzhisk (1823–1892) was the leading Hasidic rebbe of his time in Poland.
 He was a chosid (follower) of the Rizhiner Rebbe.
-After the death of his father, the Sorof of Mogelnica, he assumed leadership of the Grodzhisk chasidim, who eventually numbered in the tens of thousands.
+After the death of his father, the Sorof of Mogelnica, he assumed leadership of the Grodzhisk chasidim.

 His sons-in-law were the Kozhnitser Rebbe Yaakov Yechiel Hopsztajn and Rebbe Osher the Second of Stolin-Karlin.